rbenavente/serverless_lambda-demo/README.md

 # lambda_sample
+Prisma Cloud can scan serverless functions for vulnerabilities.
+Prisma Cloud supports AWS Lambda, Google Cloud Functions, and Azure Functions.Prisma Cloud can scan Node.js, Python, Java, C#, Ruby, and Go packages.

+Scanning functions at build time with twistcli
+You can also use the twistcli command line utility to scan your serverless functions.
+First download your serverless function as a ZIP file, then run:

+$ twistcli serverless scan <SERVERLESS_FUNCTION.ZIP>

 * Jenkins pre-reqs
   * Plugins
-    * AWS Lambda Plugin (for uploading to Lambda)
-    * CloudBees AWS Credentials Plugin (for AWS access/secret)
-    * Pipeline Utility Steps (for zip pipeline step)
+    * Prisma Cloud plugin

   * Credentials
-    * twistlock_creds -- username/password for Twistlock Console with Defender Manager or better role
+    * PrismaCloud_creds -- username/password for Twistlock Console with Defender Manager or better role
-    * AWS_creds -- AWS credentials with sufficient permission to upload Lambda functions

   * Environment variables
-    * TL_CONSOLE -- the FQDN for the Twistlock Console
+    * Prisma Cloud_CONSOLE -- the FQDN for the Twistlock Console